andy-12-08/web_dev/basic_developer_tools.md

 ![nodejs](./images/checkout.PNG)

 Note that only the contents of the "gh-pages" branch gets published on your site.

+Update changes ("git add .", "git commit -mgit  'changes'", "git push")